Accommodation index

 The accommodation index is a statistic used in the neurosciences for describing spike train data.
-Many methods of experimental neuroscience, such as voltage clamp recordings, give their output in the form of measured voltages of individual neurons.
+Many methods of experimental neuroscience, especially the electrophysiological methods, give their output in the form of measured voltages of individual neurons.
 Generally, the only important element of these voltage traces is the occurrence of spikes in the voltage, representing action potentials.
 It is often useful to be able to describe the data in terms of the spike timings; for instance, when optimizing a compartmental model towards observed behaviour, statistics such as this can be used to gauge error.
-Various statistics are used to do this, such as spike rate, average interspike interval, and the accommodation index.
+Various statistics are used to do this, such as spike rate (i.e., frequency of action potentials), average interspike interval (ISI, time interval between two subsequent action potentials), and the accommodation index (AP).